 Zostavax® is given as part of a vaccine immunisation programme to protect against shingles.

-It will be injected under your skin in your upper arm.
+It will be injected under your skin or into the muscle of your upper arm.

 The most common side-effects are tenderness at the site of the injection and headache.
 These should soon pass.